 All in all, Flutter is a great tool to have in our arsenal as mobile developers in 2020.

 Getting started with a sample application

 Flutter's official docs are really well written and include getting started guides for different OS platforms, API documentation, widget catalogue along with several cookbooks and codelabs that one can follow along to learn more about Flutter.

 To get started with development, we will follow the official guide which is available here.
 Flutter requires Flutter SDK as well as native build tools to be installed on the machine to begin development.
-To write apps, one may use Android Studios or VS Code. or any text editor can be used with Flutter's command line tools, but a good rule of thumb is to install Android Studio because it offers better support for management of Android SDK, build tools and virtual devices.
+To write apps, one may use Android Studios or VS Code, or any text editor can be used with Flutter's command line tools.
+But a good rule of thumb is to install Android Studio because it offers better support for management of Android SDK, build tools and virtual devices.
 It also includes several built-in tools such as the icons and assets editor.

-Once done with setup, we will start by creating a project.
+Once done with the setup, we will start by creating a project.
 Open VS Code and create a new Flutter project:

 We should see the main file main.Dart with some sample code (the counter application).
 We will start editing this file to create our to-do app.

-Some of the features we will add to our To Do app:
+Some of the features we will add to our to-do app: